Aesthetic Realism: A New Understanding of Art and Life / Lynette Abel

 Page 1 Page 2

 In 1946, Paul Abel began his career as an airline pilot.
 Several years later in 1949, Mr. Abel received his Master's degree in Music at Syracuse University, where he was on the faculty and taught voice.
 Then in 1969, he began to study Aesthetic Realism in New York City in classes with Eli Siegel.
 In 1975 he taught voice, using the Aesthetic Realism point of view.
 This is the point of view of the essay presented here.
-What Mr. Abel sees about Verdi's Rigoletto, I believe, adds importantly to its beauty and value. --Editor
+What Mr. Abel sees about the Quartet Verdi's Rigoletto, I believe, adds importantly to its beauty and value. --Editor

 Other Aesthetic Realism Resources